 There’s nothing more fun than discovering a new plug-in that helps you work faster, create unusual effects, or solve a nagging problem.
 In this session, Larry Jordan showcases the hundreds of fun, new and useful plug-ins contained in FX Factory, from Noise Industries.

 With the 2015 release, Adobe massively improved their color correction and grading tools.
 For the first time, video scopes and tools that were only available in SpeedGrade are now available in Premiere.
 In this presentation, Larry Jordan shows you how to use these new tools to make your images look their best.

 Photoshop is an essential tool for video production.
 This class of advanced Photoshop techniques will be valuable any video editor, regardless of the video editing software they use.
 (Includes practice media.)

 Time: 9 AM & 12 PM (PDT)

-As always, registration for the live presentation is always free.
-(Limit of 200 seats.)
+As always, registration for the live presentation is free.
+Space is limited, so sign up soon!

-This intermediate-level course is designed for editors with some knowledge of the Final Cut Pro X interface.
-Multicam editing experience is not required.
-All that is needed to watch this presentation is a browser.
+This advanced-level course is designed for editors with a basic knowledge of Final Cut Pro X or Adobe Premiere Pro CC.
+A basic knowledge of audio within these applications will also be helpful.
+The only thing you need to watch this presentation is a web browser.